discreetlogcontracts/dlcspecs/NumericOutcomeCompression.md

 10000110101100
 ```

-And so again we are able to cover the entire interval (of `2944` outcomes) using only `14` CETs this time.
+And so again we are able to cover the entire interval (of `2944` outcomes) using only `14` adaptor signatures this time.

 ### Abstract Example